playframework/playframework.com/public/markdown/vulnerabilities/20150506-XssUrlParamerter.md

 ### Acknowledgements

-Credit for finding this vulnerability goes to the 11Paths Team (Spanish security company).
+Credit for finding this vulnerability goes to Ricardo Martín from ElevenPaths.